Ex-employee sues Pratt & Whitney over jet engines

 EAST HARTFORD, Conn.
 (AP) — A former engineer for jet engine maker Pratt & Whitney has filed a federal false claims lawsuit alleging the company knowingly sold “flawed” engines to the U.S. Air Force, which resulted in the likelihood of premature wear or even “catastrophic failure.”

-The Journal Enquirer reports that Peter Bonzani Jr., of Bolton, filed the suit in 2016, but it was only recently unsealed.
+The Journal Inquirer reports that Peter Bonzani Jr., of Bolton, filed the suit in 2016, but unsealed last week.

 The suit also alleges Connecticut-based Pratt & Whitney, a division of United Technologies Corp., fired Bonzani after he brought his concerns to company officials.